Joe Haines (journalist): Later career

-In 1976, he joined the Daily Mirror.
+In 1976, Haines joined the Daily Mirror.
 At the time Robert Maxwell purchased Mirror Group Newspapers on 12 July 1984, Haines told a meeting of his colleagues that their new proprietor "is a crook and a liar – and I can prove it".

 Appointed the Mirror Group's political editor shortly after Maxwell's purchase of the Group, he also became a non-executive director of the board, and from 1984 to 1990 he was the Mirror's assistant editor.
 In 1988, the authorised biography by Haines of Robert Maxwell was published.
 The Mirror's then owner had commissioned the work to pre-empt a biography by investigative journalist Tom Bower, which Maxwell unsuccessfully attempted to have withdrawn.
-Haines' biography was generally considered to be encomium and was treated with a mixture of ridicule and extreme criticism by the media at the time of its release – The Times referred to it as "notorious".
+Haines' biography was generally considered to be encomium and was treated with a mixture of ridicule and strong criticism by the media at the time of its release – The Times referred to it as "notorious".
 According to Tom Bower, Haines' biography was so flattering Maxwell would give out copies instead of business cards.
 A report in 2001 by the Trade and Industry Department inspectors into the collapse of Maxwell's business empire found that Haines "had accepted the position [with Maxwell] and ought to have discharged the responsibilities that went with the position.
 He therefore bears a limited measure of responsibility" for the debacle.

-In 1991, a few days after the death from HIV/AIDS of Queen's lead singer Freddie Mercury, the Daily Mirror ran a column authored by Haines in which he described the late bisexual singer as "sheer poison - a man bent - the apt word in the circumstances - on abnormal sexual pleasures", accused him of "touring the streets seeking rent boys to bugger and share drugs with" and called Mercury's "private life" a "revolting tale of depravity, lust and downright wickedness".
-In addition, after mentioning that AIDS' "main victims in the Western world are homosexuals", Haines went on to say that for Mercury's "kind", AIDS is "a form of suicide".
+In 1991, a few days after the death from HIV/AIDS of Queen's lead singer Freddie Mercury, the Daily Mirror ran a column authored by Haines in which he criticised the late singer for pursuing "abnormal sexual pleasures", accusing Mercury of "touring the streets seeking rent boys to bugger and share drugs with" and described Mercury's private life as a "revolting tale of depravity, lust and downright wickedness".
 The article – characterised by others as filled with "rabid homophobia" – prompted an open letter in condemnation from folk singer Lal Waterson, later recorded as a song by her sister Norma as "Reply to Joe Haines".

+Later life and death

+Haines continued to write opinion pieces into his 90s.
+He died at his home in Royal Tunbridge Wells, Kent, on 19 February 2025, at the age of 97.